Paths to Robust Exoplanet Science Yield Margin for the Habitable Worlds Observatory: Paths to budget for yield uncertainty

 We investigated six possible design changes from the LUVOIR-B baseline design.
 As shown in Fig.~\ref{fig:tdist_vs_design_change}, these improvements significantly reduced exposure times.
 This in turn allowed the simulated mission to observe a larger portion of the accessible targets at larger distances, as illustrated in Figs.~\ref{fig:target_list} and \ref{fig:targets_deltac}, and achieve much higher yields.

+Notably, all of these design changes produced modest incremental improvements to yield and all are roughly consistent with the scaling relationships between exposure time and yield reported in previous studies\cite{stark2015,stark2019}.
+Here we showed that while yield is only moderately sensitive to changes in exposure time factors (throughput, bandwidth, etc.), there are many such factors.
+If multiple factors are improved simultaneously, the impact on exposure time and yield can be large.

 Table \ref{table:design_change_summary} lists the incremental and cumulative reductions in exposure times and increases in EEC yield, as well as the value of $P_{25}$ associated with each design change.
+Incremental changes to yield are broadly consisent with scaling relationships from previous works\cite{stark2014,stark2015,stark2019}.
 Overall, spectral characterization times can be reduced by more than an order of magnitude while doubling the characterization bandwidth over the visible spectrum.
 This results in nearly a tripling of the EEC yield.
 The probability of detecting and characterizing $>$ 25 EECs increases dramatically, with $P_{25}$ increasing from 6\% to 99\% in the case in which $\eta_{\Earth}$ uncertainty is ignored.
 Given that these six examples are not an exhaustive list, and none of these changes includes increasing the telescope diameter, we conclude that it is possible to establish EEC science margins substantial enough to offset most astrophysical uncertainties for HWO.

 \begin{landscape}

 \end{landscape}